Your Goal: Develop mindfulness on different experiences.

 Back: Meditation Skill 02: Mind Relaxation.

-Next: Meditation Skill 04: Joyful Presence.
+Next: Meditation Skill 04: Content Happiness.

 As you relax deeply into your body, you will naturally develop an increased feeling of awareness of it.
 In Meditation Skill 03, you will develop a stable feeling of mindful presence by being aware of your whole-body experience as you sit.